venice1200/SmartHome/HB-Dis-EP-75BW/README.md

 Many many Thanks to Jérôme, Tom Major & PaPa

-It'y my first TCL script, please help to make it better and easier Tested with Raspberrymatic 3.47.15.20190831
+It'y my first TCL script, please help to me make it better and easier Tested with Raspberrymatic 3.47.15.20190831

 The script need to be downloaded to /usr/local/addons on the CCU

 Usage from comand line: